anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 # Terminology

-This document uses the following terms:
+This document uses and defines the following terms.
+They are used in this document and related documents.

 (Voucher) Artifact:
 : Used throughout to represent the voucher as instantiated in the form